We’ve got a belated Halloween treat for all our devoted Yodeckers. And we can’t wait for you guys to try it out.

 - When you’d try to save a tag-based playlist in the Enterprise version, an error message would appear, asking you to select a Workspace, even though a Workspace was already selected.
 We fixed it so an error message only appears in the event that no Workspace was selected.

-- The editing of Widgets no longer gets blocked when users type double quotation marks (“) along with the @ symbol in the name.
+- The editing of Apps no longer gets blocked when users type double quotation marks (“) along with the @ symbol in the name.

 - We fixed an error message that asked you to choose a Workspace, even though you might only have one Workspace to choose from.
 Now the Default Workspace option is the only Workspace listed, and “Add All 1 Workspaces” was deleted.

-- Raspberry Pi 4 Players had an issue with the ticker widget displaying a different color from what was selected.
+- Raspberry Pi 4 Players had an issue with the ticker app displaying a different color from what was selected.
 Now they show the correct color.

 - Enterprise WiFi is now working on the Raspberry Pi 4.